DanielWilliamClarke/Cujo/README.md

 # Cujo

-A Dockerised CV/Portfolio/Blog application built using a React using Wordpress for blog posts and CDN.
+A Dockerised CV/Portfolio/Blog built using React using Wordpress for blog posts and CDN.

 ![](./portfolio/src/assets/p2.gif)